ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

 <details><summary><bold>Mundane Spells:</bold></summary>

 1. Spark Bolt
     - Stats:
       - instant cast
       - 1.5sec cooldown
       - 15 mana cost
       - common
     - Info:
       - Casts a fast projectile that does 3DMG and 1M-DMG on collision with entity.
       - Is affected by *Guiding*.
       - Has a lifespan of 5 seconds.
       - *A basic bolt that is known among all spellcasters.*
 2. Snap
     - Stats:
       - instant cast
       - 5sec cooldown
       - 30 mana cost
       - rare
     - Info:
       - Casts a hitscan shot that does no damage.
       - Inflicts the target with *Guiding*, *Rending*, and *Glowing* for 10sec.
+      - *An odd spell that does nothing on its own, but weakens targets it afflicts.*

 </details>